dongju93/file_images/README.md

 [Pytorch](https://pytorch.org)
 ```
 // for run this code
-// open leaning.ipynb and select python version than click Run All
+// open pytorch_cnn.ipynb and select python version than click Run All

 // dependencys are required
 pip install torch torchvision Pillow matplotlib